AMWA-TV/ms-05-01/docs/Definitions.md

 **Object container** Set of objects.
 An action which deletes a container also deletes the objects it contains.
 Note that objects are singly-contained (an object is only contained by one other object).

-**Schema** A formal description of the contents of a block.
+**Blockspec** A formal description of the contents of a block.

-**Schema composition** The process of assembling a schema that includes other schema.
+**Blockspec composition** The process of assembling a blockspec that includes other blockspecs.

 **Block** or **block object.** An instance of a block class.